 It's definitely a quest intended for experienced characters who have completed most of the other quests.
 For example, in order to reach two of the Priests, you need to finish the story mode and learn the history of the College of Winterhold.
 I'd also recommend checking out the walkthrough of Evil In Waiting, Siege On The Dragon Cult and A Scroll For Anska, as they are related to locations occupied by the Dragon Priests.

 As you travel to the south-west part of Skyrim, visit Valthume, where Hevnoraak is hiding.
 In order to reach him, you will need to complete the side quest Evil In Waiting, therefore unlocking access to the catacombs.
 After completing it, you will be able to move to fighting the Priest.
-His speciality is summoning Storm Atronachs, very dangerous at direct combat.
-Luckily defeating them isn’t obligatory – as soon as you kill Hevnoraak, all the monsters will immediately disappear.
-Therefore you should focus your attacks on him and don’t let the Atronachs approach you.
+His specialty is summoning Storm Atronachs, very dangerous at direct combat.
+Luckily defeating them isn't obligatory - as soon as you kill Hevnoraak, all the monsters will immediately disappear.
+Therefore you should focus your attacks on him and don't let the Atronachs approach you.

 Hevnoraak Mask: immune to disease and poison.